How to Recover Deleted Photos and Files without Software

 You’ll be required to select a location to save the files to be recovered.
 Just make sure not to save them to the original disk drive to avoid recovery failure and permanent data loss.
 Once the photo recovery is finished, you’ll be guided to the output folder where you can check and move the recovered photos.

-No matter which method you choose in this tutorial, it will be 100% free to recover lost photos, so there is no need to worry about wasting money.
+No matter which method you choose in this tutorial, it will be 100% free to recover deleted photos without a software or with a freeware, so there is no need to worry wasting money.
 Nevertheless, the free recovery software, RePicvid, is highly recommended for its high recovery rate and user-friendly operation.
 If you have any questions, just let us know in the comment.